What is PDF/A?

 - A PDF/A file must not be password-protected.

 PDF/A-2 was published in 2011.
-This version’s new features are:
+The new features in this version are:

 - PDF/A-2 allows JPEG2000 compression, transparent elements, and PDF layers.